Dusenbury named head football coach at Andover High School

-Andover, Kan (Andover Public Schools) Ken Dusenbury has been named Head Football Coach at Andover High School for the 2020-2021 school year pending Andover Board of Education approval.
+ANDOVER, Kan.
+(KSNW) – Ken Dusenbury has been named head football coach at Andover High School for the 2020-2021 school year pending Andover Board of Education approval.
 Coach Dusenbury will replace Cade Armstrong who resigned after the 2019 season.

 Coach Dusenbury has been the head coach at Garden Plain High School for the past five seasons where he currently teaches strength and conditioning.
 He will teach strength and conditioning within the physical education department at Andover High School.